fvaux/aurora/README.md

 To avoid repetitive data entry and editing, high-level taxonomic information (e.g. kingdom, phylum) is managed in another `Excel` file, 'taxonomy_source.xlsx'.
 Users can manually edit that reference table to update taxonomic information for samples.
 If desired, we have provided a utility `R` code to retrieve information from the Global Biodiversity Information Facility (GBIF).

 We encourage users familiar with `R` to customise Aurora.
 All of the `R` scripts are well-annotated and the Launch page answers frequently asked questions.
 Adding new columns or tables only requires a few changes that are flagged in annotations.

+# Contributors
+Aurora was developed by Grant Abernethy and Felix Zareie-Vaux.

 # AI usage disclosure
 Generative artificial intelligence chatbots, Google Gemini 3 Flash and OpenAI ChatGPT-5.3, assisted with R code generation, editing and annotation.
 All authors have reviewed, edited and validated these AI-assisted outputs and made the core design decisions.